 Not only will the skipper make your sailing holidays comfortable and relaxed but will also share their local knowledge about the destinations, route, weather, restaurants, and mooring and anchoring places.
 In case of bad weather, the local skipper will find the best place to safely secure the boat.

 What to Expect from and How to Treat a Skipper

-Regarding food, the guests should provide skipper with at least one warm meal a day and enough water.
-It is highly important to note that a skipper’s official duty is not to cook.
+Regarding food, the guests should provide the skipper with at least one warm meal a day and enough water.
+It is highly important to note that cooking is not a part of the skipper’s official duty.

-All in all, both skipper and guests should act civilized, polite and patient, and have fun on their sailing journey.
+All in all, both the skipper on a yacht and the guests should act civilized, polite and patient, and have fun on their sailing journey.